FedML-AI/doc.fedml.ai/docs/federate/cross-silo/user_guide.md

 subscribe: flserver_agent/266/start_train
 subscribe: flserver_agent/266/stop_train
 subscribe: fl_client/flclient_agent_266/status
-Congratulations, you have logged into the TensorOpera AI platform successfully!
+Congratulations, you have logged into the ChainOpera AI platform successfully!
 Your device id is @0xb6ff42da6a7e.MacOS.
 You may review the device in the MLOps edge device list.
 ```